You are here

 The Importance of Capturing True Baseline Data

-In order to reflect baseline information and subsequently show the greatest amount of progress, ratings for a child’s first assessment period should be based on the earliest observations and information available.
-Teachers are encouraged to enter ratings in the first period as soon as they have sufficient documentation for any objectives.
+To reflect baseline information and subsequently show the greatest amount of progress, ratings for a child’s first assessment period should be based on the earliest observations and information available.
+Teachers are encouraged to enter ratings in the first period as soon as they have sufficient documentation for any objective.
 They do not need to wait for the standard checkpoint rating window (i.e., two week-window before the deadline) in the child’s baseline period to finalize their baseline data.
 This does not mean, however, that teachers should rush to score all objectives in the first few weeks, which is not feasible given the overall number of assessment objectives.
 Rather, an assessor’s mindset should be to score as soon as baseline evidence becomes available.

 Family Communication and Individual Learning Plans